Testing Nambu-Goto approximation of cosmic string by lattice field simulations

 \onecolumngrid

+This Appendix provides the initial conditions of the fields, the calculation of the effective string tension and the GW emission power for NG strings, technical details of the particle-emission calculation, the universal transfer function analysis, a comparison of global and local strings with equal tension, and checks on the effect of lattice resolution.

-{\it \bfseries Initial conditions for the scalar field} The initial temperature is chosen to be above the critical temperature of the phase transition, allowing the scalar field to be approximated as being in thermal equilibrium.
-Consequently, a thermal spectrum is used to characterize the distribution of the complex scalar field and its conjugate momenta in momentum space.
+{\it \bfseries Initial conditions for the scalar field.} A quantum spectrum is used to characterize the distribution of the complex scalar field and its conjugate momenta in momentum space.
 The initial scalar field values satisfy:

 where $\phi(k)$ denotes either the real or imaginary component of the scalar field $\Phi$ in momentum space, and $\pi(k)$ represents its conjugate momentum.
 The power spectra $P(k)$ are defined as follows: